-UNIT II SCHEMATIC DESIGN INTEGRATING ARCHITECTURAL DESIGN WITH STRUCTURAL AND SERVICE CONSIDERATIONS and HVAC systems.
+UNIT II SCHEMATIC DESIGN INTEGRATING ARCHITECTURAL DESIGN WITH STRUCTURAL AND SERVICE CONSIDERATIONS 12

+Evolving a conceptual design project into schematic design, balancing different technical considerations.
+Considerations to include appropriate structural, plumbing, electrical, mechanical and HVAC systems.
 Working out schemes to decide and finalise on the best possible design that integrates everything together.
 Scale of the project could be small to medium and include any typology, involving a newly created, quick, simple design or an older design from previous academic years.